 Please hand in your thesis to your supervisor by the deadline appearing in myStudies at the very latest.
 The declaration of originality has to be included into the thesis.
 Further information about the prevention of plagiarism can be found on the website of the ETH library.
-He/She will confirm the receipt and evaluate your thesis within roughly two weeks.
-If you do not receive your grade in time, please contact your supervisor directly.
+Your supervisor will confirm the receipt and evaluate your thesis within roughly two weeks.
+If you do not receive your grade in time, please approach them directly.
 If he or she doesn't react the study administration can assist you.